thiagodnf/visjs-extra-layout-group-sequence/README.md

 | useSmooth | boolean | true | Active the use of edge's smooth |
 | groupNodeBy | string |  "group" | Define the properties used for grouping|

+## Questions or Suggestions

+Feel free to create <a href="https://github.com/thiagodnf/visjs-extras-groupsequence/issues">issues</a> here as you need

 ## Authors